 Author: Jason Keith Fernandes

-Jason Keith Fernandes is a post-doctoral scholar at the University Institute of Lisbon.
+Jason Keith Fernandes is a researcher at the Centre for Research in Anthropology, ISCTE-IUL, Lisbon.
 His other writings are archived at www.dervishnotes.blogspot.com

 The relationship of the Indian elites to Goa is by no means innocent.
 For that matter, neither is the relationship of India to Goa.
 Rather, these relationships are built on the willful ignoring of history, to enable Indians to create Goa and Goans not only as property of the Indian empire but as a pleasure park where they can imagine themselves to be in their own little part of Europe.

 Goans, or at least those familiar with the Goan Catholic milieu, are in fact also European.

 When Narendra Modi Meets Pope Francis

 On the night of the twenty-third of October I was woken up by a rather agitated message which read: “I hear that Modi is meeting the Pope…It legitimises what is being done to minorities – Muslims, Christians, and Sikhs, and Dalits and women.”
 “The Holy Father should not meet him” a second message continued.
 These messages were referring to Prime Minister Modi’s now confirmed meeting with the Pope in Rome on the thirtieth of October, prior to the former’s participation at the G-20 meet in the same city.